AztecProtocol/ec2-action-builder/README.md

 - Depending on the mode
   - SpotOnly: It will try to launch a spot instance with On-Demand price as the max price cut-off
   - BestEffort: It will try to launch a spot instance but falls back to On-Demand if prices are too high!
-  - MaxPerformance: It will try to get the largest spot instance in class for the On-Demand price of the supplied instance type.
-It falls back to On-Demand if prices are too high!

 ## Other EC2 Considerations
 - Each instance is named as "{repo}-{jobID}"
 - Default EC2 TTL is 60 minutes
 - Other EC2 tags are `github_job_id` and `github_ref`
 - Spot instances might be taken away by AWS without any prior notice